Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Modding
 - Made substantial progress in allowing for separation between scripts and data.
+Terrain types can now be defined in data files (.cfg), placed within the /data/ folder.
+The .cfg files within the /data/ folder (or in a subfolder within it) of a mod is now parsed automatically by the game on start.

 -----------------------------------------------------------------------
 - 3.4.1